The essential question is: How to decide corded vs cordless circular saw?

 What can you do?

-- You can do all cuts at your workshop and take it peace by peace to the site, or;
+- You can do all cuts at your workshop and take it piece by piece to the site, or;

-- You can buy cordless tool and do everything on site.
+- You can buy a cordless tool and do everything on site.

 Which idea do you like more?

-Now get this, both types will give you same results: perfect cuts, precision, satisfaction, but there are reasons why one is better that another!
+Now get this, both types will give you same results: perfect cuts, precision, satisfaction, but there are reasons why one is better than another!